kckenneth/Spark/setup.md

 ```

 # Setup passwordless ssh
 The idea is to `ssh` without password between nodes. `spark1` must be able to `ssh spark1`, `ssh spark2` and `ssh spark3`.
 You already know by now that to ssh using the name requires you to set up at `/etc/hosts`.
-Without password requires you to setup `ssh-keygen` generation.
+Without password, it requires you to setup `ssh-keygen` generation.

 ```
 # ssh-keygen -f ~/.ssh/id_rsa -b 2048 -t rsa